apify/apify-cli/README.md

                            request queue before the run starts.

 DESCRIPTION
-  The command runs a Node.js process with the act in the current directory.
-It sets various APIFY_XYZ environment variables in order to provide a working execution environment for the act.
-For example, this causes the act input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_local" directory, rather than on the Apify platform.
+  The command runs a Node.js process with the actor in the current directory.
+It sets various APIFY_XYZ environment variables in order to provide a working execution environment for the actor.
+For example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_local" directory, rather than on the Apify platform.